Agonisw/BUCOL-Parser/The Full Parser-Phrase II/Readme.md

 END.
 ```
-There is the screenshot of results.
+There is the screenshot of result.

 ![Screenshot](./Screenshot/Screenshot2.png)